Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-before-you-start.md

 Seed nodes have been a part of the Zilliqa ecosystem since day 1.
 They are vital as they provide [API](https://apidocs.zilliqa.com/#introduction) access to dApps, wallets, explorers, and exchanges.
 Most seed nodes are private and access is restricted to the operator's infrastructure.
 Zilliqa has provided a set of seed nodes publicly accessible at [api.zilliqa.com](https://api.zilliqa.com).

 The purpose of staked seed nodes (SSNs) is to "open up" seed nodes to trusted operators, bringing us a step closer towards the decentralization of the overall seed node architecture.
 To attract high-quality seed node operators, a proper incentive mechanism must be put in place.
-This is described in both [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md) and [ZIP-11](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md).
-We highly recommend anyone who wishes to become an SSN operator in phase 1 to read ZIP-11.
+This is described in both [ZIP-11](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md) and [ZIP-19](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-19.md).
+We highly recommend anyone who wishes to become an SSN operator in phase 1.1 to read ZIP-11 and ZIP-19.

-## Who is Eligible for Running an SSN in Phase 1?
+## Who is Eligible for Running an SSN in Phase 1.1?

-The SSN in phase 1 is admissible via a whitelisting of the public key of the SSN.
+The SSN in phase 1.1 is admissible via a whitelisting of the public key of the SSN.
 We may not be able to accommodate all requests for running an SSN at the launch of phase 1.

 The rationale behind whitelisting is to: